 TL;DR

-Every company today is becoming a data company — and increasingly, a real-time one.
+Every company today is becoming a data company, and increasingly, a real-time one.
+The operational cost of running Kafka at scale is one of the top five reasons enterprises modernize their streaming stack.

 From mobility platforms analyzing vehicle telemetry to banks detecting fraud in-flight, real-time decisioning has moved from a luxury to a baseline expectation.